bastienchaudet/personal-webpage/content/authors/admin/_index.md

     url: https://www.unige.ch/math

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are in the field of numerical analysis and partial differential equations.

 # Interests to show in About widget
 interests:
   - Numerical analysis
   - Shape optimization
+  - Optimal control
+  - Elliptic variational inequalities
   - Domain decomposition methods
   - Multigrid methods
   - Wave propagation